keycube/k3-SSA/README.md

 - File -> [scripts/cubeCalc](scripts/cubeCalc.py)

 This project provides a comprehensive analysis of the visibility and angles of the faces of a cube from various points of view.
-It includes generating view points on a sphere, calculating visibility, and visualizing the results.
+It includes generating view points on a sphere, calculating visibility, and visualising the results.

 ## Table of Contents